kelteseth/ScreenPlay/README.md

 # Coding
 * [**Developer setup guide on how to download and compile ScreenPlay yourself.**](Docs/DeveloperSetup.md)
  * If you want to contribute but don't know how to start, take a look at our open issues and WIP merge request.
- * If you need help don't hesitate to ask me (Keltseth) via:
+ * If you need help don't hesitate to ask me (Kelteseth) via:
      * [Create a forum topic with a detailed description](https://forum.screen-play.app/category/2/general-discussion)
      * [discord channel general](https://discord.gg/3RygPHZ)
  * [ScreenPlay project overview](Docs/ProjectOverview.md)